BigSamu/Buda_Spread_API/README.md

 After successful installation in your local environment, you can run the API running the command `pipenv run start`.
 Once done you can test the API either using [Postman](https://www.postman.com/) or by visiting the Swagger UI documentation at [http://localhost:8000/api/docs](http://localhost:8000/api/docs)

 If you prefer to use [Docker](https://www.docker.com/) in your local environment please run `docker-compose up -d`.
-Then you can use [Postman](https://www.postman.com/) or visit the Swagger UI url given above.
+Then you can use [Postman](https://www.postman.com/) or visit the Swagger UI URL given above.

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>